madgen/madgen.github.io/posts/2019-09-14-Verifying-the-Leftist-and-Heap-Properties-of-a-Leftist-Heap.markdown

 At some point in the book, it says "know how to implement these data structures by heart: dynamically sized arrays, hash tables, [...], **binary heaps**, [...]".
-It downed on me that I remember the heap property and heap interface, but not how to implement it.
+It dawned on me that I remember the heap property and heap interface, but not how to implement it.
 I was horrified when I remembered despite conceptually being a tree, binary heaps are implemented using arrays.
 Despite having used Haskell as my primary language, decided to implement it in Ruby---my